-Prepared by Joel Turner, Manager Infrastructure and Works
+Prepared by Joel Turner, Manager Infrastructure and Works SUMMARY a) Note the Rabl Park wooden bridges update.

 This report provides an update to the Councillors and the Community on the status of the Rabl Park bridges and the works being undertaken.